CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block OPS.1.1.3 Patch and Change Management.md

 * the actual release.
 If IT is technically possible, it must be prevented that software can be changed or manipulated unnoticed after release, for example by means of suitable integrity protection procedures.
 Otherwise, appropriate organizational rules must be established to prevent or promptly detect changes to the software.

 Even after intensive acceptance tests, errors in the software may be detected during ongoing use.
-In this case, it is necessary to determine how to proceed in such an error case (contact person, troubleshooting procedure, involvement of the responsible authority, repetition of acceptance and release, version control).
+In this case, it is necessary to determine how to proceed in such an error case (contact person, troubleshooting process, involvement of the responsible authority, repetition of acceptance and release, version control).

 #### OPS.1.1.3.M10 Ensuring the integrity and authenticity of software packages [Administrator]
 In principle, software should only be installed from well-known sources, especially if it has not been delivered on data carriers but has been downloaded from the internet, for example.
 This is especially true for updates or patches.
 Most manufacturers and distributors offer checksums that can at least verify the integrity of a package.
 The checksums are usually published on the websites of manufacturers or sent by e-mail.
 To verify the integrity of a downloaded program or archive file, the published checksum is then compared to a locally generated checksum by a corresponding program.